Upset Teenager Wants To Know If He's An AH For Charging $150 For Two Realistic Portraits

 This is a beautiful work by a talented artist with real tools

 Adolescents often grapple with identity formation and self-worth, which can lead to heightened sensitivity to feedback.
-A clinical psychologist explains that during this stage of development, individuals are seeking their place in the world and often look to others' opinions to gauge their value.
+During this stage of development, individuals are seeking their place in the world and often look to others' opinions to gauge their value.
 This could be why he feels like a 'POS' after his mother's reaction—her disapproval feels like a rejection of his self-worth.

 Understanding this dynamic can empower him to separate his self-esteem from external validation, learning instead to appreciate his own artistic journey.

 Parental influence plays a significant role in shaping a young person's perception of their artistic endeavors.
-According to research from the University of Minnesota, parental support can positively impact a child's self-esteem and creative expression.
+Parental support can positively impact a child's self-esteem and creative expression.
 Conversely, criticism or lack of support can lead to feelings of inadequacy and self-doubt.

 Encouraging open discussions about creativity can help mitigate negative feelings and reinforce the idea that artistic expression is a valuable endeavor, regardless of external validation.